 We can provide you with a fixed fee for this service so you will know exactly what costs you will need to pay.

-To arrange a FREE initial consultation to discuss the best way forward for you, please contact us on 0208 974 7490 or email@example.com and we will then provide you with further and specific advice tailored to your circumstances.
+To arrange an initial consultation to discuss the best way forward for you, please contact us on 0208 974 7490 or email@example.com and we will then provide you with further and specific advice tailored to your circumstances.

 If you are unable to attend meetings at our offices or during regular office hours, we can usually arrange a home or out of hours appointment.

 Dissolution of Civil Partnerships